mooreryan/ocaml_python_bindgen/_docs_src/src/static-methods.md

-# Class & Static Methods
+# Class & Static Methods; Functions

 Value specs for class/static methods look like this: